Volunteer Water Monitoring Program

 To address these pollutants, the volunteers are measuring: dissolved oxygen, temperature, salinity, conductivity, pH, nutrients, turbidity, and E. coli.
 Most of these pollutants have water quality standards promulgated by SC DHEC.

 Other well known pollutant problems in Murrells Inlet include toxic chemicals, such as PAHs, that are a component of road construction materials.
 Stormwater leaches these chemicals from the road beds and carries them into the creek where they are incorporated in the sediments.
 In many communities, roads comprise most of the impervious cover and hence are a major source of polluted runoff.
 As a result, SC DOT is now required to have its own stormwater management plan.
-For more information on what can be done to reduce polluted runoff from roads, visit Coastal Waccamaw Stormwater Education Consortium.

 The current plan is to disseminate the MI volunteer monitoring data online, via exhibits at various MI events, and in newsletters and via brochures.
 If interest merits, an annual data conference will be held.

 If you are interested in participating, please contact the Murrells Inlet Field Leader.